Get Your Gift Card Balance Online

 - Almost all large UK retailers sell gift cards which can be bought to give to friends and relatives as presents, and can be used by businesses to award to their staff as a thank you for a job well done.

 Very often, gift cards are preferred over cash as money often finds its way to more mundane, day-to-day expenditure – whereas with a gift card the purchaser can be assured that their recipient will use it for a special treat, and therefore the gift will be both appreciated and remembered.

 Gift cards can be particularly useful when buying for children.
-For example, we all know that kids like to have the latest toys and games – but how do you know you’re not buying the same sought after toy as Auntie Mavis or Uncle Jack?
+We all know that kids like to have the latest toys and games – but how do you know you’re not buying the same sought after toy as some other well-meaning relative?
 You can save yourself the embarrassment by buying a giftcard from a top toy-store, such as The Entertainer (and don’t forget that Argos and John Lewis sell toys for all ages too).

 In years gone by, stores and restaurants tended to offer paper gift vouchers, however these needed to be spent in one transaction and occasionally were subject to counterfeit attempts.

 Paper gift vouchers are often only available from branches of the stores that issue them, whereas gift cards can be bought at lots of different types of outlets, including petrol stations, supermarkets (Tesco, Morrisons and Sainsbury’s stock a wide selection of gift cards, Waitrose only sells cards for Waitrose and John Lewis partnership) and newsagents, such as WH Smith.
 There’s even a selection of popular gift cards on sale in Argos.